Interactive General Ledger Integrity Reporting

-New features available to users with the JD Edwards Orchestrator mean that you may no longer need to continually check batch integrity reports; you can instead automate the process and simply get a notification if there is an issue that needs to be addressed.
+New integrity reporting features available to users with the JD Edwards Orchestrator mean that you may no longer need to continually check batch integrity reports; you can instead automate the integrity reporting process and simply get a notification if there is an issue that needs to be addressed.

 Interactive versions of many of the standard batch General Ledger integrity reports are available from Apps release 9.1, Tools release 9.1.5.